middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/README.md

 <param ve-image
        url="https://github.com/middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/assets/110464039/03170ade-b6d6-445c-9d2d-9725e085db7d">

-## 33 Daniel Browne, Browne 1624: A new almanacke and prognostication, for the yeare of our Lord God, 1624 (London, 1624)
+## 33 Daniel Browne, <cite>Browne 1624: A new almanacke and prognostication, for the yeare of our Lord God, 1624</cite> (London, 1624)
 Almanacs provided a range of information for their users, including astrological and planetary charts.
 Many users, such as Robert Ashley, used them as diaries and personal calendars.
 In this copy, Ashley recorded that he lent a book about Italy to Sir Robert Sherley (1581-1628); it was never returned.
 Sherley lived in Persia for approximately eight years, in the service of Shah ‘Abbas, who sent him to Europe as an emissary.
 He returned to England in 1623, via a stint in Spain on behalf of the Shah.
 Along with his two brothers, Anthony and Thomas, the Sherley brothers “earned a reputation in their day in pamphlet and play as champions of Christendom against the Turk”.
-One of these plays, The Travels of the Three English Brothers was written in 1607, based on the three men’s exploits.
-It is referred to by Francis Beaumont (1584-1616 Inner Temple) in his The Knight of the Burning Pestle.
+One of these plays, <cite>The Travels of the Three English Brothers</cite> was written in 1607, based on the three men’s exploits.
+It is referred to by Francis Beaumont (1584-1616 Inner Temple) in his <cite>The Knight of the Burning Pestle</cite>.

 <param ve-image
        url="https://github.com/middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/assets/110464039/f390a9fc-21a4-4a56-aef1-9386d1f0dc9c">

-## 34 William Bullock, Virginia impartially examined (London, 1649)
+## 34 William Bullock, <cite>Virginia impartially examined</cite> (London, 1649)
 In this tract, Bullock chastised the Virginia governors for focusing too heavily on tobacco production, in lieu of other commodities.
 Tobacco saturated the market in England and caused bankruptcies for some investors.
 Bullock’s tract includes suggestions on how to improve the natural and economic conditions in Virginia, as well as descriptions of the land: “what this countrey affords of beasts, fowls, birds, and fish for foode”.
 It was dedicated to the Earl of Arundel and Lord Baltimore, George Calvert.
 <br><br>
 This tract was one of the hundreds donated to the Library by William Petyt (1640/41-1707, Middle Temple and Inner Temple).
 Petyt was Treasurer at Inner Temple in 1701-1702.
-He was an ardent student of English historical records, and the author of “one of the most effective and powerful of the radical ancient constitutionalist tracts” of the late seventeenth-century, The Antient Right of the Commons of England Asserted (1680).
+He was an ardent student of English historical records, and the author of “one of the most effective and powerful of the radical ancient constitutionalist tracts” of the late seventeenth-century, <cite>The Antient Right of the Commons of England Asserted</cite> (1680).
 <br><br>
 image: William Bullock title page

 <param ve-image
        url="https://user-images.githubusercontent.com/110464039/236245322-3a82211f-d8e1-4d96-b04a-cd1a96af2c3c.jpg">

-## 35 Gonzalo Fernández de Oviedo y Valdés, L'histoire naturelle et generalle des Indes, isles, et terre ferme de la grand mer oceane (Paris, 1556)
+## 35 Gonzalo Fernández de Oviedo y Valdés, <cite>L'histoire naturelle et generalle des Indes, isles, et terre ferme de la grand mer oceane</cite> (Paris, 1556)
-This is a French translation of Historia general y natural de las Indias, first published in Toledo in 1526.
+This is a French translation of <cite>Historia general y natural de las Indias</cite>, first published in Toledo in 1526.
 As can be seen here, it has a maxim on the title page, which Robert Ashley has ascribed to Seneca: ‘Ille mihi vivere atque frui anima videtur, qui aliquo negotio intentus praeclari facinoris aut artis bonae famam quaerit’ (only that man appears to me to be alive and make the most of life who by devoting himself to some enterprise, seeks fame for a glorious deed or good practice).
 The line actually appears in Sallust’s ‘The war with Catiline’.
 There is a pre-Ashley inscription on the title page as well, dated 1593: ‘Assai ben balla, a chi fortuna suona’.
 <br><br>
 Fernández de Oviedo y Valdés (1478-1557) was a Spanish bureaucrat and chronicler who spent time in what is now Panama and Nicaragua.
 All editions of this work are illustrated with woodcuts, some of which are based on his own illustrations.
 They include early depictions of a hammock, a pineapple and plantain leaves.

 <param ve-image
        url="https://github.com/middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/assets/110464039/3033d88d-fff0-4316-979b-386861ee0d97">

-## 36 Hessel Gerritsz, Descriptio ac delineatio geographica detectionis freti, sive, Transitus ad Occasum, suprà terras Americanas, in Chinam atq[ue] Iaponem ducturi, recens investigati ab m.
-Henrico Hudsono Anglo (Amsterdam, 1612)
+## 36 Hessel Gerritsz, <cite>Descriptio ac delineatio geographica detectionis freti, sive, Transitus ad Occasum, suprà terras Americanas, in Chinam atq[ue] Iaponem ducturi, recens investigati ab m.
+Henrico Hudsono Anglo</cite> (Amsterdam, 1612)
 Gerritsz (1581-1632) was a Dutch cartographer.
-This is a Latin translation by Reinier Telle of Beschryvinghe vander Samoyeden landt in Tartarien.
+This is a Latin translation by Reinier Telle of <cite>Beschryvinghe vander Samoyeden landt in Tartarien</cite>.
 Gerritsz’s work discusses important exploration and commercial topics for the time: the Northwest Passage, Henry Hudson’s ill-fated voyage to Canada, Siberia, and the austral lands.
 The Latin edition differed slightly from its original Dutch, making Hudson’s voyage a more prominent feature.
 Facing the text regarding Henry Hudson (d.
 1611), Robert Ashley has copied information from the cartouches in the map of North America drawn by Henry Briggs (1561-1630).
-The Briggs map may have circulated prior to its inclusion in Purchas his pilgrimes (London, 1626).
+The Briggs map may have circulated prior to its inclusion in <cite>Purchas his pilgrimes</cite> (London, 1626).
 This publication contains the first published account of Hudson’s exploration of the northern part of what is now Canada.
 Hudson, like his contemporaries, was obsessed with finding a Northwest passage to Asia.
 <br><br>
 Image courtesy of [Manitoba Historical Maps Flickr.](https://www.flickr.com/photos/manitobamaps/1194604271/ )
 <param ve-image